Priya-Nigam/IndividualProjectProposal/PriyaNigam_MultiplayerTournamentBreakout.md

 ## Required Resources
 - Group members should have some familiarity with sockets/clients, Java, and GUI.
-- IntelliJ IDEA use as IDE would be ideal.
+- IntelliJ IDEA use as the Java IDE would be ideal.